 WELCOME FROM THE MAYOR OF DIAMOND

 Throughout the years Diamond has seen continued growth and improvement.
 The current Board has focused its attention on attracting economic development and improving infrastructure.
 With that in mind, the Village established the Diamond I-55 Corridor TIF District in the Will County portion of our community and the Diamond Enterprise Zone located in both the Will and Grundy County portions of our community.
-In 2017, we welcomed the completion of the Morris Hospital Diamond-Coal City Campus which offers a variety of medical services including immediate care, imaging, lab work, physical therapy, occupational health, family and specialty physicians.
+In 2019, we welcomed the completion of the Morris Hospital Diamond-Coal City Campus which offers a variety of medical services including immediate care, imaging, lab work, physical therapy, occupational health, family and specialty physicians.
 In 2020 we welcomed the Diamond Indoor Trap Range, home of the Diamond Clay Terminators Jr. Gold State Champions, which offers recreational and competitive trap shooting, a first of its kind in the country!
 In March of 2021, the Village welcomed Domino’s Pizza and in 2022 we welcomed Gas N Wash with a Dunkin and Ta Canijo inside.
 We’ll also welcome a new Midland States Bank in 2023.
 We are currently finalizing plans to bring a national retailer to town.
 Great things are happening in Diamond!

-The Village is aware of the need to continually improve our community.
-In 2017 the Orchard Park detention pond was renovated and the Border Street project was completed and will be landscaped in 2018.
-To better communicate with our residents and business owners the Village instituted “Smart Message”.
-To date almost 600 folks have registered and receive phone calls, e-mails, and text messages on road closures, construction information and more.
+The Village is dedicated to continually improving our community.
+In 2019 significant watermain projects were completed in the village.
+To effectively communicate with our residents and business owners, the Village instituted “Smart Message.”
+To date, over 2,000 folks have registered and receive phone calls, e-mails, and text messages regarding road closures, construction information and more.

 Teresa “Terry” Kernc